 Thickeners are used to add body to dishes such as pie fillings, gravies, sauces, soups and puddings.

 Starches are popular thickeners because they thicken without impacting the fat content or affecting the flavour (if properly used.)
 There are four main starch thickeners: wheat flour, cornstarch, tapioca and arrowroot.
-The last three are purer starches than flour, and so are more efficient thickeners, but this doesn't mean they are better to use -- they will give a sheen to food, which makes them great for things like fruit pie fillings, but not for gravies, soups or stews, where such a sheen would just look bizarre.
+The last three are purer starches than flour, and so are more efficient thickeners, but this doesn’t mean they are better to use — they will give a sheen to food, which makes them great for things like fruit pie fillings, but not for gravies, soups or stews, where such a sheen might look out of place.

 - Cornstarch works well for thickening sauces with cream or dairy in them;